Gibraltar profile - Timeline

 2013 July-November - Tension with Spain flares up again after Gibraltar begins the construction of an artificial reef in the waters off the Rock.
 Spain introduces stricter border checks at the crossing.
 The European Commission says there was no evidence the checks were illegal.

-2014 January - Declassified documents show former King Juan Carlos of Spain told Britain in 1982 that Spain did want Gibraltar back as it would trigger Moroccan claims to the Spanish territories of Ceuta and Melilla.
+2014 January - Declassified documents show former King Juan Carlos of Spain told Britain in 1982 that it was not in his country's "interest to recover Gibraltar in the near future" as it would trigger Moroccan claims to the Spanish territories of Ceuta and Melilla.

 2014 April - British foreign office says Spanish vessels made more than 500 unauthorised incursions into Gibraltar waters in 2013.